joelcponte/blog/_posts/2018-04-04-spotify-app.markdown

 ## How was the playlist recommender created?

 First, I downloaded playlists with the keywords "running" and "relax" through Spotify's api and labelled the songs accordingly.
-Spotify provides a set of features for all of their songs (again, such as energy and instrumentalness), so I used these to create a training set where the Spotify features were the inputs and the labels "running" and "relax" the outputs.
-A logistic regression was trained to predict to which playlist new songs are most likely to belong.
+Spotify provides a set of features for all of their songs which I used to create a training set where the Spotify features were the inputs and "running" and "relax" the outputs.
+A logistic regression model was trained to predict to which playlist new songs are most likely to belong.

+## Next steps

+I few things that in mind:

+- Add lyris information.
+- Make it possible to export the playlists to Spotify.
+- Playlist: retrieve songs similar to a list of songs.
+- And some other which may be secret by now.